 Category Archives: Branded Content

-I write branded content for global publications in partnership with major brands.
+I write sponsored content for global publications like CBC, The Seattle Times, Thrillist, Explore, and The London Standard in partnership with major brands.

 For CBC: Choose your own adventure on Vancouver Island with BC Ferries (Sponsor Content)